 - Severe headache with no known cause.

-Treatment with a drug called tissue plasminogen activator can dramatically lessen the effects of some strokes—but only if it's given within three to four and a half hours of a stroke's onset.
+Treatment with a drug called tissue plasminogen activator can dramatically lessen the effects of some strokes—but only if it's given within three hours (or up to four and a half hours for some patients) of a stroke's onset.
 This makes it important to note the time when symptoms begin.